 No person will possess, use, or distribute a weapon when in a school location except as provided in school district policy.
 A "weapon" means any object, device, or instrument designed as a weapon or through its use is capable of threatening or producing bodily harm or which may be used to inflict self-injury including, but not limited to, any firearm, whether loaded or unloaded; air guns; pellet guns; BB guns; all knives; blades; clubs; metal knuckles; nunchucks; throwing stars; explosives; fireworks; mace and other propellants; stun guns; ammunition; poisons; chains; arrows; and objects that have been modified to serve as a weapon.
 A weapon also includes look-alike weapons.
 Appropriate discipline and action will be taken against any person who violates this policy.
 The school district does not allow the possession, use, or distribution of weapons by students.
 Discipline of students will include, at a minimum: immediate out-of-school suspension; confiscation of the weapon; immediate notification of police; parent or guardian notification; and may recommend to the superintendent for dismissal for a period of time not to exceed one year.
 The building principal shall, as soon as practicable, refer to the criminal justice or juvenile delinquency system, as appropriate, a student who brings a firearm to school unlawfully.
-A student who brings a firearm to school website for further information.
+A student who brings a firearm to school will be expelled for at least one year, subject to school district discretion on a case-by-case basis.
+See the "School Weapons" policy on the school website for further information.
 If a student inadvertently forgets to remove a weapon such as a pocket knife or other small utility item and brings it to administration immediately after realizing it is in their possession, there may be lesser consequences.